-The success of ATRN-119 will depend on several factors, including the following:
+The success of ATRN-119 and APR-1051 will depend on several factors, including the following:

-- successful initiation, successful patient enrollment and timely completion of clinical trials of ATRN-119; - successful initiation and successful patient enrollment and completion of additional clinical trials, for ATRN-119 or our other product candidates; - our ability to demonstrate ATRN-119's safety, tolerability and efficacy to the FDA or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals for ATRN-119; - obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - successfully defending and enforcing our rights in our intellectual property portfolio; - avoiding and successfully defending against any claims that we have infringed, misappropriated or otherwise violated any intellectual property of any third party;
+- successful progression, successful patient enrollment and timely completion of clinical trials of ATRN-119 and APR-1051; - successful initiation and successful patient enrollment and completion of additional clinical trials, for ATRN-119, APR-1051 or our other product candidates; - our ability to demonstrate ATRN-119 and APR-1051's safety, tolerability and efficacy to the FDA or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals for ATRN-119 and APR-1051;

-- the performance of our future collaborators, if any; - the extent of, and our ability to timely complete, any required post-marketing approval commitments imposed by FDA or other applicable regulatory authorities; - successfully developing a companion diagnostic test on a timely and cost-effective basis; - establishment of supply arrangements with third-party raw materials and drug product suppliers and manufacturers who are able to manufacture clinical trial and commercial quantities of ATRN-119 drug substance and drug product and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current good manufacturing practices, or cGMP, at a scale sufficient to meet anticipated demand and over time enable us to reduce our cost of manufacturing; - establishment of scaled production arrangements with third-party manufacturers to obtain finished products that are compliant with cGMP and appropriately packaged for sale; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors; - the availability of coverage and adequate reimbursement and pricing by third-party payors and government authorities; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; and - our ability to compete with other therapies.
+- obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - successfully defending and enforcing our rights in our intellectual property portfolio; - avoiding and successfully defending against any claims that we have infringed, misappropriated or otherwise violated any intellectual property of any third party; - the performance of our future collaborators, if any; - the extent of, and our ability to timely complete, any required post-marketing approval commitments imposed by FDA or other applicable regulatory authorities; - successfully developing a companion diagnostic test on a timely and cost-effective basis; - establishment of supply arrangements with third-party raw materials and drug product suppliers and manufacturers who are able to manufacture clinical trial and commercial quantities of ATRN-119 and APR-1051 drug substance and drug product and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current good manufacturing practices, or cGMP, at a scale sufficient to meet anticipated demand and over time enable us to reduce our cost of manufacturing; - successful formulation for all of our products - establishment of scaled production arrangements with third-party manufacturers to obtain finished products that are compliant with cGMP and appropriately packaged for sale; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors; - the availability of coverage and adequate reimbursement and pricing by third-party payors and government authorities; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; and - our ability to compete with other therapies.

 We do not have complete control over many of these factors, including certain aspects of clinical development and the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing, distribution and sales efforts of any future collaborator.
 Accordingly, we cannot assure you that we will ever be able to generate revenue through the sale of our product candidates.
-If we are not successful in commercializing ATRN-119, or are significantly delayed in doing so, our business will be materially harmed.
+If we are not successful in commercializing ATRN-119 and/or APR-1051, or are significantly delayed in doing so, our business will be materially harmed.